ibm-cloud-docs/CDN/troubleshooting.md

   * It must not be expired
   {:tsResolve}

-If you have verified your Origin's certificate chain using the previous criteria and you are still encountering the same error, please see our [Getting help and support](/docs/CDN?topic=CDN-gettinghelp) page.
+If you have verified your origin's certificate chain using the previous criteria and you are still encountering the same error, please see our [Getting help and support](/docs/CDN?topic=CDN-gettinghelp) page.
 Make note of the Reference error string and include it in any communication with us.

 ## My hostname doesn't load on the browser when IBM Cloud Object Storage (COS) is the origin.
 {: #my-hostname-doesnt-load-on-the-browser-when-ibm-cloud-object-storage-cos-is-the-origin}